 Firstly, the piano is perfectly suitable for gigs.
 Since the CGP-700 features a 5.3” color touchscreen, it’s much more convenient to use it on stage than keyboards that require pressing button+ key combinations to change a sound or setting.

 Secondly, the CGP-700 is just as good for home use as it is for performing live.
-The piano comes with a nice integral stand and is equipped with powerful 40W speakers that produce high-quality and pretty loud sound.
+The piano comes with a nice integral stand and is equipped with powerful 40W speakers that produce a high-quality and powerful sound.

 I like how Casio managed to keep a balance between various arranger features and piano-centric features important for piano players.